keenwilson/Backend-Amazon-CLI-Node-MySQL/README.md

 ![Manager View Add New Product](./screenshots/bamazonmanager-addnewproduct.gif)
 * If a manager selects `Add New Product`, it will allow the manager to add a completely new product to the store.
+    * The app will validate if the item ID is an 8-digit number.

 ---
 ## Author